-At university, there is a huge variety of subjects to choose from, and a single degree can consist of everything from theatre, science, literature, mathematics, the list goes on.
+At university, there is a huge variety of subjects to choose from, and a single degree can consist of everything from theatre, science, literature, mathematics.
+This is because University’s goal is to give you a wide-reaching and well-rounded education.
 While a college degree can be a huge investment, unemployment rates for university graduates have almost doubled in the past ten years with 8.5% without a job and 16.8% underemployed.

 With the level of growth in the number of positions available and a shortage of candidates with the appropriate skills, those working in growth industries such as IT and healthcare are likely to experience job security as employers do not want to risk losing skilled employees.
 Also, these jobs are unlikely to be outsourced or automated, because they are positions whose responsibilities are time sensitive and often require face-to-face customer service and creative problem-solving.

-CCI’s Health Information training provides the preparation you need to sit the National Healthcareer Association’s (NHA) certification exams to become a medical administrative assistant, a billing & coding specialist and an electronic health record specialist.
-CCI’s Medical Assisting program prepares you for the NHA’s medical assistant and phlebotomy technician certification exams.
+CCI’s Health Information training provides the preparation you need to sit the National Healthcareer Association (NHA) certification exams to become a medical administrative assistant, a billing & coding specialist and an electronic health record specialist.
+CCI’s Medical Assisting program prepares you for the NHA medical assistant and phlebotomy technician certification exams.